EricSergeant/Overlook/README.md

 ## <a id="#future-additions">Future Additions</a>
 - Refactoring: Since this was only a week-long project, there are opportunities for improvement.
 Specificaly, I would like to improve the general layout and design of the app.
 I would also like to move from `innerHTML` adjustments to using `Node.appendChild()` instead.
 - Manager login: Adding a manager login, along with the ability to delete bookings via the API.

-# Webpack Starter Kit
-Here is a video that walks through some information about [import and export](https://www.youtube.com/watch?v=_3oSWwapPKQ).
-There are a lot of resources out there about `import` and `export`, and resources will sometimes call them `ES6 modules`.
-It's something you will see in React and beyond.